yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 ## Delegation Security Goal

-Delegation introduces a new security goal: only an NDC that has been authorised by the IdO, either directly or transitively, can obtain a cert with an IdO identity.
+Delegation introduces a new security goal: only an NDC that has been authorised by the IdO, either directly or transitively, can obtain a certificate with an IdO identity.

 From a security point of view, the delegation process has two separate parts: